Bath city council chairwoman announces resignation

-BATH – Mari Eosco, Bath city council chairwoman, announced her resignation, effective Nov.
-4, 2020, at a city council meeting on Wednesday.
+BATH – Mari Eosco, Bath City Council chairwoman, on Wednesday announced her resignation, effective Nov.
+4.

-She said she decided to resign two years before her term was set to expire to focus on taking care of an ailing family member.
+She said she decided to resign two years before her term was set to expire to focus on taking care of her ailing mother.

+“I’m her primary caregiver, and it has taken more of a priority than I ever thought it could,” said Eosco.
+“She has been a rock for me my whole life. … I need to take the time to give her the support she needs.
+It’s the hardest job I will ever have.”

-First elected in 2007, she has served on the city council for nearly 14 years.
-In 2013 she became Bath’s first woman to chair the council.
+First elected in 2007, Eosco has served on the city council for nearly 14 years.
+In 2013, she became Bath’s first woman to chair the council, which she called “one of the biggest honors and best learning experiences of my life.”

+“I’m honored to be the first woman to chair the city council,” she said.
+“I’ve felt welcomed and encouraged and supported by other councilors, staff and the community.
+It has changed me in a lot of ways.”

+Peter Owen, Bath’s city manager, said he is continuously impressed by her “unique style of leadership” and the way she cares for Bath and its residents.

 Comments are not available on this story.